Man Utd agree £47m deal for Inter keeper Onana

 Last updated on .From the section Man Utd

-Manchester United have agreed a 55m euro (£47.2m) deal for Inter Milan goalkeeper Andre Onana.
+Manchester United have agreed a £47.2m (55m euros) deal for Inter Milan goalkeeper Andre Onana.

 The Old Trafford club will pay £43.8m up front for the Cameroon player, with an additional £3.4m in add-ons.